 The Group also upgraded, administered and evaluated its internal control system in line with the internal controls over financial reporting which were adopted by listed companies in April 2008 as mandated by Japan's Financial Instruments and Exchange Act.
-The Internal Control Report concluding that the Group's internal controls over financial reporting were effective as of March 31, 2011 was submitted to the Kanto Local Finance Bureau of the Ministry of Finance on June 29.
-The Internal Control Audit Report confirmed that auditors had ascertained that this report was presented fairly.
+The Internal Control Report concluding that the Group's internal controls over financial reporting were effective as of March 31, 2013 was submitted to the Kanto Local Finance Bureau of the Ministry of Finance on June 27.
+An internal control audit was performed by an independent auditing firm to ascertain that this report was presented fairly.

-The four Group companies that handle financial instruments have established and continue to operate their own systems.
+The three Group companies that handle financial instruments have established and continue to operate their own systems.
 Relevant divisions in Mitsubishi Estate also strengthened their internal control systems to address compliance problems related to this law.

-Mitsubishi Jisho Investment Advisors, Inc. (real estate investment and management), Japan Real Estate Asset Management Co., Ltd. (real estate investment and management), Mitsubishi Real Estate Services Co., Ltd. (real estate consulting and solutions. brokerage, sales and leasing), Mitsubishi Jisho House Net Co., Ltd. (real estate sales and brokerage)
+Mitsubishi Jisho Investment Advisors, Inc. (real estate investment and management), Japan Real Estate Asset Management Co., Ltd. (real estate investment and management), Mitsubishi Real Estate Services Co., Ltd. (real estate consulting and solutions, brokerage, sales and leasing)